wdsPLSQLtdd/ProTddOracle/README.md

 - Monitor and test new update script applications in production environments.
 - Use the system for debugging and identifying records that are encountering errors in a production environment.

-Here are the steps to get started using wdsPLSQLtdd in your project:
+Here are the steps to get started using ProTestOracle in your project:

 ## Installation - User Creation

-1. Download the wdsPLSQLtdd system scripts.
+1. Download the ProTestOracle system scripts.

-2. To install and use the wdsPLSQLtdd system, you need to create two users.
+2. To install and use the ProTestOracle system, you need to create two users.

    **CREATING THE MAIN MANAGEMENT USER**